 General

 Biennial to perennial forb that forms a basal rosette of leaves.
 Individual plants remain in rosette form for one to several years and typically die after producing a flowering stem.
-Plants typically range from 18-24 inches in height, but can reach up to 3 ft.
+Plants typically range from 18 to 24 inches in height but can reach up to 3 feet.

 Leaves

-The basal leaves are 3/4 -3 in long and pinnatifid (fern-like) with narrow segments.
+The basal leaves are three-quarter inch to 3 inches long and pinnatifid (fern-like) with narrow segments.
 Leaves reduce in size further up the flowering stem.

 Flowers